jlolling/SAPRFCProxyServer/README.md

 # SAPRFCProxyServer
-A Server to use as proxy for SAP RFC calls from the Talend components tSAPRFCConnection The service accepts the credentials from the calling SAP RFC component.

 It is highly recommended to protect this service with a forward-proxy like ngix and establish SSL and IP range filtering with a firwall.
 The request contains sensible information which must be protected.